NethermindEth/Forta-Agents/Paraswap-Agents/Role-Changes/README.md

 ## Alerts

-- PARASWAP-2
+- PARASWAP-2-1

-  - Fired when `AccessControl` contract emits `RoleAdminChanged`, `RoleGranted`, `RoleRevoked` events.
+  - Fired when `AccessControl` contract emits `RoleAdminChanged` event.
   - Severity is always set to "Info"
   - Type is always set to "Info"
-  - Metadata fields when `RoleAdminChanged` event is emitted
+  - Metadata fields:
     - `role`: Role whose admin role is replaced.
     - `previousAdminRole`: Previous admin role that is replaced with `newAdminRole`.
     - `newAdminRole`: New admin role that is set as `role`'s admin role.

+- PARASWAP-2-2

+  - Fired when `AccessControl` contract emits `RoleGranted` event.
+  - Severity is always set to "Info"
+  - Type is always set to "Info"
+  - Metadata fields:
+    - `role`: Role that is granted.
+    - `account`: The account that is granted `role`.
+    - `sender`: The account that originated the contract call.

+- PARASWAP-2-2
-  - Metadata fields when `RoleGranted` and `RoleRevoked` events are emitted
+  - Fired when `AccessControl` contract emits `RoleGranted` event.
+  - Severity is always set to "Info"
+  - Type is always set to "Info"
+  - Metadata fields:
-    - `role`: Role that is granted or revoked.
+    - `role`: Role that is revoked.
-    - `account`: The account that is granted or revoked `role`.
+    - `account`: The account that is revoked `role`.
     - `sender`: The account that originated the contract call.